 What if everyone were just like-me!
 Or what if everyone were just like you?
 What if we all looked exactly alike and acted exactly alike?
 What if we all talked the same way?
 Wouldn't that be dull?
 I'm sure you have a lot of nice friends, as I do.
 Are any of your friends just alike?
 Well, of course, if any are twins, they are pretty much alike.
 But otherwise, they are different, aren't they?
-One of my friends is from the south in the United States of America, and I wish you could hear her talk.
+One of my friends is from one of the Southern States, and I wish you could hear her talk.
 I love to listen to her.
 I have some friends from England, too.
 Their accent is different from mine also.
 However, when I visit their country, everyone speaks that way, and I am the one whose accent is "different."
+I really enjoy my friends.
+I just enjoy people, all kinds of people.
+And I enjoy them because they are different.

-When you go for a walk-which, incidentally, is nice to do on Sabbath afternoon-take a look.
+When you go for a walk which, incidentally, is nice to do on Sabbath afternoon-take a look.
 Take a close look around.
 Maybe you can walk in the country or in a park, or just down the street.
 Do you see some trees?
 Are they all the same kind of trees?
-No, they 're not, are they?
+No, they're not, are they?
 See how many you can find that don't drop their leaves.
 Are there some really big ones?
 Can you find any little trees?
 Look closely now.
 Do you see any trees whose needles are more bluish than they are green?
 Do you see any trees with white bark?
 With shaggy bark?
 Sometimes we don't really see the things we look at almost every day.
 Trees have their own "personalities."
 One of my favorites is the willow.
-Another is the golden wattle-at spring time, their blossoms are a wonderful sight.
-I like the lofty gum, too, and the mighty oak.
+Another is the quaking aspen-when the wind blows through the leaves, "shimmer."
+I like the ponderosa pine, too, and the redwood.
 They are so big!
 Do you have favorite trees?

 How about a favorite flower?
 I think mine is the rose.
 Sometimes I have wished I could be a little bug and creep way inside the petals where I could just breathe and breathe and breathe all that delicious fragrance clear to the bottom of my lungs.
 And I especially like violets.
-And daisies . . . and rain.
+And daisies... and rain.